cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 * CentOS has its own build system, compiler options, patchsets, and is a community supported, non-commercial operating system.
 CentOS does not inherit certifications or evaluations from Red Hat Enterprise Linux.
 As such, some configuration rules (such as those requiring FIPS 140-2 encryption) will continue to fail on CentOS.

 It is recommended to visit [DISA STIG profile for Red Hat Enterprise Linux 7](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html)  to learn more about this profile before you implement it.
 This guide will not mention and command or code that you should execute or configure.
-Instead it provides  you the appropriate links of the orriginal guide which contains the detailed descriptions, rationals, commands, and remediation scrpts
+Instead it provides  you the appropriate links of the orriginal guide which contains the detailed descriptions, rationals, commands, and remediation scrpts that

 ## SCAP vs OpenSCAP